 Create a sense of safety that allows for honest and difficult conversations

-Better understand and communicate their own needs as well as their partners’ needs and experience
+Better understand and communicate their own needs as well as their partners’ needs and experiences

 Repair the impact of painful experiences and build resilience within the relationship